nyghtowl/Code_Name_Jeeves/README.md

 - Reworked the script to make more encapsulated and abstracted.
 Consolidated certain functions where possible and fixed variable names to improve code clarity
 - Built out grid search script to run pipeline
 - Set stage if I want to run multiple models with grid search
+- Used random parameter to maintain split and changed test train split to take place after vectorized
+- Tried different approaches with vectorizer
+    - Utilized subject and body text in vectorizer
+    - Expanded the num of vectorizer features and pulled strip out of word adjustment because seemed to be collapsing words incorrectly
+- Added in cross validation scores for output

 ---------------
 Stuff: